 Please see the Food Service page on our website and visit Hopkins.familyportal.cloud.
 Here parents can fill out lunch applications, deposit money, and check balances.
 We strongly encourage families to fill out the application for free/reduced through this site.

-Meals will be charged beginning on the first day of school.
+11

-Breakfast Free to all student
+Breakfast Free to all students

-Lunch Free to all student
+Lunch Free to all students

 Milk \$0.50/daily